 Risks of surgery

 Initially the foot will be very swollen and needs elevating.
-The swelling will disperse over the following weeks & months but will still be apparent at 6-9 months.
+The swelling will disperse over the following weeks & months but will still be apparent at 9-12 months.

 Alongside the incisions are two nerves – the saphenous and the sural nerves.
 They supply sensation to the sides of the foot and toes.
 They may become damaged during the surgery and this will leave a patch of numbness at the sides of the foot.
 This numbness may be temporary or permanent.
-There is approximately a 10-15% of this happening.
+There is approximately a 5% of this happening.

 Failure to relieve all symptoms

 The results from this surgery are good.
-Over 90% of people have good relief of their pain for more than 5 years.
-In 50%, there is some recurrence of the deformity, but without pain.
+Published studies show that over 90% of people have good relief of their pain for more than 10 years.

 Recovery from surgery